-EXTERNAL ASSESSMENT HL SL Paper 1: Guided textual analysis Two guided analyses of previously unseen literary extracts or texts.
-(40 marks) A guided analysis of a previously unseen literary extract or text from a choice of two.
-(20 marks) Paper 2: Comparative Essay The paper consists of four general questions.
+EXTERNAL ASSESSMENT HL SL Paper 1: Guided Textual Analysis Two guided analyses of previously unseen literary extracts or texts.
+(40 marks).
+A guided analysis of a previously unseen literary extract or text from a choice of two.
+(20 marks).
+Paper 2: Comparative Essay The paper consists of four general questions.
 In response to one question, students write a comparative essay based on two works studied in the course.
-(30 marks) The paper consists of four general questions.
+(30 marks).
+The paper consists of four general questions.
 In response to one question, students write a comparative essay based on two works studied in the course.
-(30 marks) HL Essay A 1200-1500 word essay exploring a line of inquiry in connection with a studied literary text or work.(20 marks) The paper consists of four general questions.
-In response to one question, students write a comparative essay based on two works studied in the course.
-(30 marks)
+(30 marks).
+HL Essay A 1200-1500 word essay exploring a line of inquiry in connection with a studied literary text or work.(20 marks).

 INTERNAL ASSESSMENT HL SL Individual Oral This component consists of an individual oral that is internally assessed by the teacher and externally moderated by the IB at the end of the course.
-(40 marks) This component consists of an individual oral that is internally assessed by the teacher and externally moderated by the IB at the end of the course.
-(40 marks)
+(40 marks).
+This component consists of an individual oral that is internally assessed by the teacher and externally moderated by the IB at the end of the course.
+(40 marks).